girder/django-large-image/README.md

 ## Overview

-This package ports Kitware's [large-image](https://github.com/girder/large_image) to Django by providing a set of abstract, mixin API view classes that will handle tile serving, fetching metadata from images, and extracting regions of interest.
+This package ports Kitware's [large-image](https://github.com/girder/large_image) to Django by providing a set of abstract, mixin API viewset classes that will handle tile serving, fetching metadata from images, and extracting regions of interest.